 There is no specific degree or qualification in recruitment required to become a recruiter.
 However, having an undergraduate degree will certainly help.
 Having a Bachelor’s degree demonstrates a high level of written and spoken English skills, which is necessary for this role and interpersonal skills and communication skills.

 However, degrees that are directly relevant to being a recruitment consultant would be even more beneficial, such as a degree in Business Administration, Business Studies, Human Resources or Psychology.
-If you do not have a relevant degree, there are plenty of online courses such as Human Resources Level 3 or an Executive MBA in HR.
+If you do not have a relevant degree, there are plenty of online courses such as the CIPD Associate Diploma in People Management or the Organisational Context and HR Goals.
 Following your degree or online course, gaining work experience in business, sales or administration would further increase your employability in the area of recruitment and demonstrate your practical knowledge and know-how of the recruitment industry.

 The more time you spend in professional development, the more likely you are to be the best recruiter you can be.
 This includes developing your soft skills such as problem-solving and hard skills such as knowledge of employment laws.

 How Long Does It Take to Qualify as a Recruiter?

 As there is no specific route to becoming a recruiter, there is also no particular timeframe to become one.
 Most Bachelor’s degrees take three years to complete, so if we consider the degree as the primary qualification, then at least three years.

 If you already have an undergraduate degree, then online courses can take anywhere between 3 and 18 months, with a Level 3 course taking 3-12 months and an MBA in HR taking up to 18 months.

 Online courses are designed to work flexibly around your life, and therefore completion time varies significantly depending on how many hours a week you can spend on your studies.
 If you take into account the time to gain experience, then it can take a bit longer to become a good recruiter.